-Music is accredited by the National Association of Schools of Music and offers two degree programs: a Bachelor of Music in Music Education (K-12); and a Bachelor of Arts in Music.
+Saint Xavier University is accredited by the National Association of Schools of Music and offers two degree programs: a Bachelor of Music in Music Education (K-12); and a Bachelor of Arts in Music.
 In the music education program, the student may prepare for a teaching career in either vocal or instrumental music or a combination of the two.
 The music education programs are certified by the Illinois State Board of Education.
-The program also offers two optional concentrations (Music Performance and Jazz/Commercial Music) that can be added to the Bachelor of Arts in Music.
+Two optional emphases (Music Performance or Jazz/Commercial Music) can be added to the Bachelor of Arts in Music.